jamesh14/jamesh14/README.md

 ### Hi there 👋
 My name is James, and I’m from Canada.
 I completed my bachelor’s degree at the University of British Columbia.
-Currently, I’m a postgraduate Computer Science student at the University of Sydney (2025–2027), passionate about vibe coding.
+Currently, I’m a postgraduate Computer Science student at the University of Sydney (2025–2027), passionate about coding.

 📍 Located in Sydney, Australia 🦘